How to Send a PDF to a Fax Machine Online

 Types of Fax Apps

 There are two types of apps to fax from your phone out there: those that come as part of an online fax service, and those where you need to pay for each fax you send.

 The first option gives you more flexibility because if you are not on your phone, you can simply fax the PDF document from your desktop computer or with your email.
 But you need a monthly plan.

-The second option is better suited for those of you who only want to send an occassional fax.
+The second option is better suited for those of you who only want to send an occasional fax.
 Why?
 Because although paying per fax can end up being more expensive than paying for a monthly plan, it really doesn't matter when you are just faxing a couple of pages.

 In any case, make sure the service and app you are using is compatible with PDF.
 Some apps only let you fax documents "scanned" with your phone's camera.